Principles of Programming

 Feature Assembler Compiler Interpreter

-Input Assembly language High-level source code High-level source code
+Input Assembly language High-level source High-level source

 Translation One-to-one Whole program at once One line at a time